isabella232/katacoda-scenarios-8/alternator_getting_started_lab/step2.md

 Define a table called ‘mutant_data’ with the required properties such as the primary key “last_name” which is of a String data type.
 You can read about Boto 3 data types [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/customizations/dynamodb.html#valid-dynamodb-types).

 The DynamoDB data model is similar to Scylla’s.
 Both databases have a partition key (also called “hash key” in DynamoDB) and an optional clustering key (called “sort key” or “range key” in DynamoDB), and the same notions of rows (which DynamoDB calls “items”) inside partitions.
 There are some differences in the data model.
-One of them is that in DynamoDB, columns (called “attributes”), other than the hash key and sort key, can be of any type, and can be different in each row.
+One of them is that in DynamoDB, columns (called “attributes”), other than the hash key and sort key, can be of any type and can be different in each row.
 That means they don’t have to be defined in advance.
 You can learn more about data modeling in Alternator in more advanced lessons.

-In this simple example, you'll use a one node Scylla cluster.
+In this simple example, you'll use a one-node Scylla cluster.
 In a production environment, it’s recommended to run a cluster of at least three nodes.

 Also, in this example, you’ll send the queries directly to the single node.
 In a production environment, you should use a mechanism to distribute different DynamoDB requests to different Scylla nodes, to balance the load.
 More about that in future lessons.